redsparrow98/redsparrow98/README.md

 ## What You'll Find Here

-On my GitHub profile, you'll find a variety of projects reflecting my growing proficiency in Python.
+On my GitHub profile, you'll find a variety of projects reflecting my growing proficiency in Software Development.
 While I'm still relatively new to coding, each project represents a step forward on my path to mastery.
 Feel free to explore and see how I'm tackling real-world challenges, or check out some personal projects that catch my eye 😄

 ## Why Hire Me?